html>

 performed assays were really required for survival prediction in this

-4. Conclusions:
+5. Conclusions:

-A. Functional parameters of granulocytes and monocytes provide
+A. Functional granulocyte and monocyte parameters provide

 Literature References: